Yimro/micropython-iot-camera/README.md

 # micropython-iot-camera

 ## Summary:
 Work in progress.
 Motion detection security camera.
-I am using a ESP32-CAM as a pure camera, programmed in C++/Arduino, that sends images over uart to a Pico W. The Pico W runs a Micropython Programm, processes the images and sends them to a MQTT broker.
+I am using a ESP32-CAM as a pure camera, programmed in C++/Arduino, that sends images over UART to a Pico W. The Pico W runs a Micropython Programm, processes the images and sends them to a MQTT broker.
 Why so complicated?
 Because I want to use Micropython to send images over MQTT.
 It is necessary to cut the files into small pieces to be able to send them over mqtt.
 A Python script at the receiver end puts the pieces together again.

 I will try to install a modified Micropython firmware on the ESP32-CAM so this project can be programmed in micrpython only in future.